Action verbs in speech writing

 Word hunting - use a thesaurus

-If you need a hand to jump start your action verb collection use an
+If you need a hand to jump start your action verb collection, use an online thesaurus.
+The link is to my favorite.

 I love finding and collecting more words to use.
 A thesaurus is perfect for that.